 TMIP is bringing together public entities, tourism officials and the community along with data resources to develop a framework to guide the long-term investment of the TPDF.
 There are four phases in this collaborative community engagement process.

 The TMIP project team held three Public Input Workshops on August 15 – 16.
 More than 130 people attended and provided useful feedback to inform the planning process.
 (If you were one of those individuals, thank you for your participation!)

-The project team is now working on a report of data analysis, feedback from the public meetings and surveys, and best practices to complete a Phase 1 Assessment report.
-This report, which will be released in October, will describe conditions in Buncombe County related to tourism and community needs.
+The project team is finished working on a report of data analysis, feedback from the public meetings and surveys, and best practices to complete a Phase 1 Assessment report.
+This report was released in October and desscribes conditions in Buncombe County related to tourism and community needs.
 The Phase 1 research sets a baseline of information for Phase 2.

-A public forum will be held on October 23 to present these findings to the community.
-Learn more and register here.
+A public forum was held on October 23 to present these findings to the community.

 Building upon Phase 1, the project team will assess future development needs and opportunities by reviewing projects for consideration for TPDF grants.
 The team has begun to meet with City, County, and other area organizational staff and stakeholders to understand their projects and plans that address community needs and may align with the requirements of the TPDF.